 - record all cases of academic dishonesty within the SON and report them to OSC.

 In all cases, the charge and recommendation for sanction(s) originates with the faculty member.
 Sanctions may be academic and disciplinary, or only academic.
 Before proposing a sanction the faculty member should read the University’s Sanctioning Guidelines.
 The faculty member may withdraw the charge(s) of academic dishonesty any time prior to the AI Committee’s decision.

-The SON has developed the following guidelines to assist both students and faculty in understanding their rights and responsibilities regarding procedures related to possible academic integrity violations.
+The College of Nursing has developed the following guidelines to assist both students and faculty in understanding their rights and responsibilities regarding procedures related to possible academic integrity violations.
 These procedures are consistent with those set forth by the Penn State Faculty Senate.